radiosilence/Ham/README.md

 Routes are converted to regex and cached so this process does not need to happen every request.

+PHP presents an interesting challenge because due to it's architecture, everything has to be re-done each request, which is why I'm leveraging caching with tiny TTLs to share the results of operations like route resolution between requests.

 Note: PHP already has many of the features that many microframeworks have, such as session handling, cookies, and templating.
 An aim of this project is to encourage the use of native functionality where possible or where it is good,